 Where is the Freimarkt

-The Freimarkt outgrew its original location and spread out to over 24 acres.
-Now you will find the Amusements in the City Center and in front of the Liebfraukirche, but the bigger part of the Freimarkt is near the Haubtbahnhof.
+The Freimarkt outgrew its original location in front of the Cathedral and spread to over 24 acres.
+Today, you will find part of it in the City Center in front of the Liebfraukirche, but the bigger part of the Freimarkt is near the Haubtbahnhof.

 There are Parades (the largest is on the second Saturday of the Market), a Miss Freimarkt show, and nightly Fireworks!!

-As a nod to its roots, the “Kleinen Freimarkt” or “Marktdöflein” in the city center is set up like a Market from the Middle Ages with Smithies, Stone Masons and wood workers… and of course Jesters.
+As a nod to its roots, the “Kleinen Freimarkt” or “Marktdöflein” in the city center recreates a Market from the Middle Ages with Smithies, Stone Masons, wood workers… and of course, Jesters.

 What to Eat at the Freimarkt in Bremen